-A written reflection report for your supervisor will be briefer than one for classroom use, as your supervisor will know many of the background details which an outsider would not.
+A Ministry Situation Report written for your supervisor will be briefer than those that might be shared in the classroom context, since your supervisor will know many of the background details which an outsider would not.
 In general, it should contain any important background relating to the experience.
 For example, if it is about a pastoral encounter that raised questions for you, then note